stevegt/grid-cli/v2/doc/327-summary.md

 2. **Superset Capabilities**
    - The grid as a whole is a superset of a GPT-based Large Language Model (LLM) in terms of completion algorithms.
 This means that PromiseGrid can handle not only language tasks but also a wide range of computational problems represented through byte sequences.

-## Byte Sequence Messages for Network and Kernel Communications

-1. **Inter-Host Communication**
-   - Byte sequence messages are transmitted between hosts over the network.
-The kernel itself does not know or care what the content or meaning of a sequence is -- the goal is simply completion.

-2. **Intra-Kernel Communication**
-   - Within the kernel, byte sequence messages facilitate communication between modules.
-This modular approach ensures that tasks are delegated efficiently, with each module handling specific sequences.
-   - Modules themselves do know what a given sequence means, and can complete and/or act accordingly.

-## Kernel IPC Design and Microkernels

-PromiseGrid's Inter-Process Communication (IPC) design is influenced by concepts from Mach and other microkernels:

-1. **Invocation-based Methods**
-   - Like Mach, PromiseGrid uses message passing for IPC.
-Modules communicate requests and responses through a structured message format, ensuring decoupled interactions.

-2. **Modular Design**
-   - Each module functions independently, akin to how services and drivers operate in microkernels.
-This modularity promotes scalability and maintainability, essential for decentralized systems.

-3. **Security and Efficiency**
-   - The capabilities-as-promises security model means modules make promises via messages, and fulfill them later when invoked by other messages.
-   - The "kernel only knows bytes" and "modules understand sequences" aligns with a microkernel's principle of providing minimal and secure core functionalities while delegating most tasks to user-space modules.

-## Conclusion

-PromiseGrid's byte sequence completion design offers a powerful and versatile method for decentralized computation and communication.
-By leveraging concepts from Turing machines, lambda calculus, DNA sequencing, and GPT, it builds a robust, modular, and efficient system.
-This universal approach ensures that diverse computational tasks can be handled dynamically, supporting scalable, secure, and reliable interactions in decentralized environments.